 The 1980’s continued to be a successful period.
 New products were developed, particularly for automotive application.
 Transmission oil cooler tubing, heater core inlet/outlet pipe, and thermostatic controls contributed to increased sales.
 Also, foreign marketing efforts were increased, allowing larger volumes of our material to be shipped overseas into Western Europe and elsewhere.
 The high quality aspect of STP’s products, along with production efficiencies which had been developed through years of experience by a highly skilled workforce, proved invaluable.
 Combined with the attitude of customer service which permeated the organization, the company was able to compete with and displace its competitors on the worldwide scale.

 In 1984, another ownership changed occurred.
 National Distillers was engaged in a strategy of divestiture of non-core business units, and Small tube Products underwent a leveraged buyout, whereby 30% of the company was purchased by its employees; the remaining interest was bought by Bessemer Securities of New York.

 Rapid growth was achieved in the middle and late 1980’s through several additional events.
-STP acquired two smaller companies, Lincoln Dimensional and Tartan Tube.
-The Lincoln facility was dissolved and equipment moved to the Altoona operation, while Tartan continued to operate as a separate entity.
-A multitude of highly specialized and profitable product lines resulted from this, including tubing for “bourdon” pressure gage and musical instrument application.
+STP acquired a couple of smaller competitors.
+A multitude of highly specialized and profitable product lines resulted from these acquisitions, including tubing for “bourdon” pressure gage and musical instrument applications.